 America Ferrera Brings Barbiecore Full Circle At 2024 Oscars

 If one film-related fashion trend has truly made it big, it's Barbiecore.
-Between the bubbly aesthetic's meteoric rise across social media and the success of the 2023 film "Barbie," it has always felt like the poppy movement is here to stay — that is, until now.
-"Barbie" star America Ferrera wore a striking pink ensemble to the 2024 Oscars, but her look might actually be a sign that the trend's coming to an end.
+Between the bubbly aesthetic's meteoric rise across social media and the success of the 2023 film "Barbie," it always felt like the poppy movement was here to stay — that is, until now.
+"Barbie" star America Ferrera wore a striking pink ensemble to the 2024 Oscars, but her look might have actually been a sign that the trend was coming to an end.

 Ferrera was nominated for best supporting actress for her role in "Barbie," and her dazzling, rose-colored gown is an obvious nod to the blockbuster — and took everyone's breath away.
 However, costars Margot Robbie and Ryan Gosling opted for black attire instead — a departure for Robbie, who wore many Barbiecore outfits to carpets because of the film.
 Could this discrepancy be symbolic?

-The dress is positively gorgeous, but it also holds some deeper meaning that could indicate a full-circle moment for the all-pink-everything trend.
-For one, this is the first time that Ferrera has sported such explicit Barbiecore during awards season.
+The dress was positively gorgeous, but it also held some deeper meaning that could indicate a full-circle moment for the all-pink-everything trend.
+For one, this was the first time that Ferrera had sported such explicit Barbiecore during awards season.
 And just like her character Gloria's iconic monologue in "Barbie," Ferrera's fitted Versace gown inspired us in many ways.

 The intricate details in America Ferrera's 2024 Oscars dress